guilatrova/latrovacommits-articles/posts/2021/2021-05-29-python-async/post.en-us.md

 ==========
 ```

-Nothing really new to the overall structure except by the query/database.
+Simillarly to the first example, our software only moves on to the next step once the database responds to the query.

-### Async
+### 🐶 Slow query (but optimized)

 Let's try the `async` version now: